 Thoughts that you would be better off dead or of hurting yourself in some way?

 The author of this wonder-instrument did not think that I might actually not be bothered by my suicidal ideation.
 It’s not only that it might be protective (there is, actually, research suggesting that), but that I might be so depressed that it no longer worries me that my ‘suicidal thoughts’ might no longer ‘bother me’.
 Moreover, ‘suicidal thoughts‘ are more than likely to mean all sorts of different things.

 In fact, I might simply accept that all of those ‘symptoms’ do not ‘bother’ me anymore.
 I simply accept that this is the way I am.
 Yes, I suffer, but because I accept that this is part of life, I accept my suffering and it does not ‘bother’ me.
 In their, I’m sorry, primitive simplicity, the PHQ-9 questions just miss what I feel as I take them literally.

 Right, perhaps I shouldn’t take them literally then and I simply should report the ‘symptoms of depression’ as they appear in me.
 Oh, well, for that I need to be a much more professional patient knowing exactly what I must do to please you, doctor.
 I mean, to exactly account for my experience.
 So you can make your diagnosis based on, obviously, objective data you collected with your wonderful instrument.

 Just in case you wonder, no, in neither case the results of the ‘instrument’ were discussed.
 There was no ‘follow-up’ interview with which I am often challenged when I talk about ‘bilberry questionnaires’.
 It’s like: the results of the PHQ-9 don’t really count (it’s always a mystery why you do things which don’t count), clinicians unpick them with interviews.
 Well, no, they didn’t.
 The results were taken at face value as the ‘true’ rendering of my mood.
-I must admit that in both cases this became a source of some jollity for me.
+I must admit that in both cases this became a source of some merriment for me.
 Depression or not.